wp-plugins/wp-seo-html-sitemap/readme.txt

 Note: The [WordPress SEO by Yoast plugin](https://wordpress.org/plugins/wordpress-seo/) is NOT required in order to use this plugin.
 But this plugin does take full advantage of all settings related to the XML sitemap settings.

 = Known oversights to address in future versions: =
-* Author Roles filtering, I do not have the it setup to be able to filter out author roles.
+* Author Roles filtering, I do not have it setup to be able to filter out author roles.
-* The posts are sorted by name and may not show if a specific Category is selected to not show in the sitemap XML.
+* The posts are sorted by name and may not show if a specific Category is selected to not show in the sitemap XML settings in Yoast.

 = Possible Future Version Features to Add to a Premium version of this plugin: =
 * Style templates to choose from